 Medical Knowledge 4

-Provide justifications for interventions to diagnose, prevent, treat and manage a specific patient’s diseases, injuries and functional deficits of organ systems.
+Provide justifications for interventions to diagnose, prevent, treat, and manage individual patients' diseases, injuries, and functional deficits of organ systems.

 Medical Knowledge 5